In this article, we'll guide you through the main steps of setting up your very own online workshops.

 You could also break this into two separate steps: in one step, you could ask participants to post their responses, and in the next step, ask participants to vote on the responses they agree with most.

-You can choose to 'inherit inputs from a previous step' if you want participants' answers of the previous step to remain visible in the current step as well.
+Tip: Select 'Copy Q&A inputs from previous step' if you want participants' answers of the previous step to remain visible in the current step as well.

 Want to have smaller group discussions?
 No problem.
-Use the "Room picker" participation method to create a lobby - it will prompt all of the participants to join a smaller break out room (these are the additional rooms that you added in Step 3: Define your rooms).
+Use the "breakout rooms" participation method to create a lobby - it will prompt all of the participants to join a smaller break out room (these are the additional rooms that you added in Step 3: Define your rooms).

 Don't forget!
 You will need to configure each of the smaller break out rooms with their own participation method.

 Do you have several break-out rooms that require the same configuration in a given step?
-Create the first room with the settings and questions that you'd like, and for the other rooms, check the box to 'Share the configuration' of the first room - it will automatically copy that configuration.
+Create the first room with the settings and questions that you'd like, and for the other rooms, check the box to 'Share the configuration' of the first room - it will automatically copy that configuration, including the info and the questions.
 When you make changes to the configuration of one room, it will update all other rooms sharing the same configuration.
 This can be a real time saver.

 These 2 methods are parts of the same conclusion flow.
-Use the 'Input conclusion' method in the last step where people are in smaller break-out rooms.
-This generates a text box that allows participants to collaboratively draft a group conclusion (Note: any of the participants can type in and edit the text in this box.
-We recommend designating one person in the room as the 'scribe' to capture and jot down people's inputs).
+Use the 'Summarise discussion' method in the last step where people are in smaller break-out rooms.
+This generates a text box that allows you to collaboratively draft a group conclusion (Note: anyone can type in and edit the text in this box.
+To edit the text, click the "edit text field" box above the text field - to allow someone else to edit the text, just uncheck the box.)

-If you want to share these smaller break-out room conclusions with all of the participants, you can use the 'Share conclusion' method in the next step, combined with bringing people back to the main plenary room.
+If you want to share these smaller break-out room conclusions with all of the participants, you can use the 'Report out' method in the next step, combined with bringing people back to the main plenary room.

 This would be similar to bringing everyone back together from small groups to share what they had discussed in an "in-person" workshop.
-In the 'Share conclusion' step, the group conclusion from all of the prior 'Input conclusion' steps are automatically shown for everyone to see.
+In the 'Report out' step, the discussion summaries that were generated in the breakout rooms are automatically shown for everyone to see.

 5. Test it out & rework